Yaesu FT-817: Circuit description

 RX signals may be input via a front BNC connector or a rear UHF SO-239 connector (Yaesu calls it a type "M" connector) using a relay on the PA unit.
 The selection has to be made per band (HF, 6, 2 m or 70 cm) using menu selection.
 The BNC connector is the antenna connector chosen when the relay is bypassed.

-A 70cm signal path goes through a high pass filter network, through the RF directional coupler/power detector (not on rx) to a low pass filter to a PIN-diode.
+A 70cm signal path goes through a high-pass filter network, through the RF directional coupler/power detector (not on rx) to a low-pass filter to a PIN-diode.
 In rx mode, these are turned off.
-The rx signal then passes through a DAN235U; this is a dual diode and when in UHF rx mode, the appropriate diode is turned on, passing the 70 cm signal through and the signal then leaves the PA board.
+The rx signal then passes through a DAN235U; this is a dual diode, and when in UHF rx mode, the appropriate diode is turned on, passing the 70 cm signal through, and the signal then leaves the PA board.
 On the MAIN circuit board the 70 cm rx signal enters a DAP236U.
-This dual diode get its current from the PA unit and when 70 cm rx mode is active one of the diodes is turned on.
-Rx signal goes through a device consisting of 2 back-to-back diodes providing protection for the receiver's front end.
+This dual diode get its current from the PA unit, and when 70 cm rx mode is active, one of the diodes is turned on.
+Rx signal goes through a device consisting of two back-to-back diodes providing protection for the receiver's front end.
 The output of the preamplifier is sent to a helical resonator filter.
 The output of the filtered and amplified 70 cm path is passed through and coupled into the receive mixer.
-For 70 cm receive, PIN diode bias is provided to the PA unit, through the MAIN unit and then through an RF-decoupler network, a parallel-output shift register.
+For 70 cm receive, PIN diode bias is provided to the PA unit, through the MAIN unit, and then through an RF-decoupler network, a parallel-output shift register.

-A 2m signal goes to a relay and then the signals are diplexed, with 2m and < going to a lo-pass filter.
-The signal gets diplexed again using a hi-pass filter, separating out the 2 m signal from the HF-6 meter signal path.
-The rx signal passes through the VHF directional coupler/power detector (not used in rx) to a lo-pass filter and then passes by 2 PIN diodes (both HSU277).
-These diodes and related components form T/R isolation switches that operate similar to that of the 70 cm front end.
-Rx signal passes through the half which is not used for 70 cm and then to the RX RF output and is then passes to the MAIN unit.
-Here the signal enters and then passes through a transformer, along with a varactor and related components and forms an electrically-tuned filter/matching network, the 2 meter preamplifier.
-The output of the preamplifier goes through 2 electronically tuned transistors.
-Finally, the output goes through to get to the rx mixer.
+A 2m signal goes to a relay and then the signals are diplexed, with 2m and < going to a low-pass filter.
+The signal gets diplexed again using a high-pass filter, separating out the 2 m signal from the HF-6 meter signal path.
+The rx signal passes through the VHF directional coupler/power detector (not used in rx) to a low-pass filter and then passes by two PIN diodes (both HSU277).
+These diodes and related components form T/R isolation switches that operate similarly to that of the 70 cm front end.
+Rx signal passes through the half which is not used for 70 cm, then to the RX RF output, and is then passed to the MAIN unit.
+Here the signal enters and then passes through a transformer, along with a varactor and related components, and forms an electrically-tuned filter/matching network, the 2 meter preamplifier.
+The output of the preamplifier goes through two electronically tuned transistors.
+Finally, the output goes through to the rx mixer.
 For 2 m rx, the PIN diode bias is provided by the PA unit to 2 m preamplifier.